Approach-Avoidance Motivation Research Group

 - Approach and avoidance social goals: Examining the structure of social goals, as well as the antecedents and consequences of pursuing different types of approach and avoidance-focused social goals.

-- Subtle cues that trigger approach and avoidance motivation: Examining the way in which subtle cues (e.g., shape, color) from different sensory systems impact motivation and performance without the individual's awareness.
+- Subtle cues that trigger approach and avoidance motivation: Examining the way in which subtle cues (e.g., shape, color) from different sensory systems impact motivation.